Bounds and convex heuristics for bi-objective optimal experiment design in water networks: Abstract

 \section{Abstract}

-Optimal sensor placement in water networks has been traditionally formulated to maximize either hydraulic model accuracy or spatial coverage.
+{Optimal Experiment Design for parameter estimation in water networks} has been traditionally formulated to maximize either hydraulic model accuracy or spatial coverage.
 Because a unique sensor configuration that optimizes both objectives may not exist, these approaches inevitably result in sub-optimal configurations with respect to one of the objectives.
 This paper presents a new bi-objective optimization problem formulation to investigate the trade-offs between these conflicting objectives.
 We develop a convex heuristic to approximate the Pareto front, and compute guaranteed bounds to discard portions of the criterion space that do not contain non-dominated solutions.
 Our method relies on a Chebyshev scalarization scheme and convex optimization.
-We implement the proposed methods for optimal sensor placement in an operational water network from the UK.
+We implement the proposed methods for {optimal experiment design} in an operational water network from the UK.
 For this case study, the convex heuristic computes near-optimal solutions for the individual objective minimization problems, and tight bounds on the true Pareto front of the considered bi-objective optimization problem.